gokul-gopan-k/EviCare_hackathon/design.md

 ## 4. RAG & AI Workflow

-The RAG pipeline is the technical core of Clinical Copilot, bridging patient data with clinical knowledge through semantic search and LLM reasoning.
+The RAG pipeline is the technical core of EviCare, bridging patient data with clinical knowledge through semantic search and LLM reasoning.

 **Guideline Ingestion Pipeline:**
 Clinical guidelines are sourced from publicly available repositories (ADA, WHO, CDC, NIH).
 Documents are parsed from PDF/HTML formats and preprocessed to extract clean text.
 The chunking strategy splits documents by logical sections (e.g., "Glycemic Targets", "Medication Management") with chunk sizes of 512-1024 tokens and 50-token overlap to preserve context.
 Each chunk is enriched with metadata including source organization, publication date, section title, recommendation strength (Strong/Moderate/Weak), and evidence level (A/B/C).
 Embeddings are generated using OpenAI's text-embedding-ada-002 (1536 dimensions) or the open-source all-MiniLM-L6-v2 model (384 dimensions).
 The resulting vectors and metadata are stored in ChromaDB for the MVP, with Pinecone as the production alternative for better scalability.